ibm-cloud-docs/cloud-databases/reference-hpcs.md

 ## Using the HPCS Key for Backup encryption
 {: #use-hpcs-backups}

-This feature is only supported in the region eu-es.
+This feature is only supported in the eu-es and br-sao regions.
 Encrypting backups with HPCS in a single region renders the backups inaccessible, if availability of HPCS is disrupted in this region.
 Taking a backup and restoring from backups will fail for the period that HPCS is unavailable.
 Therefore, encrypting backups with HPCS is not recommended.
 Use {{site.data.keyword.keymanagementservicelong}} to encrypt backups.
 {: .note}

 If you encrypted the backup with HPCS, encrypt the disk also with HPCS.